 This wave of privatization ended in 2005.
 This is both because the vast majority of SOEs had been privatized by then and because of the publicized controversies over some of the privatization programs in 2004 and 2005.
-While there is no explicit statistics on the percentage of all SOEs privatized by 2005, according to NSB's own report, close to three-quarters of large and medium industrial SOEs were privatized (the NSB Web site).
-Consistent with the "retaining the large, releasing the small" policy, our reading of available city-level statistics shows that about 85% of SOEs were privatized by 2005.
-If we use three-quarters as a conservative estimate of proportion of firms privatized, given that total industrial SOE assets at the end of 1999 was 7.6 trillion RMB, we estimate that the total assets privatized amounted to 5.7 trillion RMB, or roughly 700 billion USD, based on the exchange rate at the time.
+While there is no explicit statistics on the percentage of all SOEs privatized by 2005, according to NSB's own report, close to three-quarters of large and medium industrial SOEs have been privatized (the NSB website).
+Given the "retaining the large, releasing the small" policy, the proportion is larger for smaller SOEs.
+Indeed, our reading of available city-level statistics shows that about 85% of SOEs were privatized by 2005.
+If we use three-quarters as a conservative estimate of proportion of firms privatized, given that total industrial SOE assets at the end of 1999 was 7.6 trillion RMB, we estimate that the total assets privatized during this important historical episode amounted to 5.7 trillion RMB, or roughly 700 billion USD, based on the exchange rate at the time.